0%

 RLE is elective

-- You want to prevent cataracts in the future
+• Want to prevent cataracts from developing in the future

 Why IOL Choice Matters More for RLE